cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The rest of this document describes the details of these stages in detail.
-{{client-credential-storage}} describes how client credential information is encoded, encrypted, and stored on the server. {{offline-phase}} describes the first registration stage of the protocol, and {{online-phase}} describes the second authentication stage of the protocol. {{configurations}} describes how to instantiate OPAQUE using different cryptographic dependencies and parameters.
+{{client-credential-storage}} describes how client credential information is generated, encoded, encrypted, and stored on the server. {{offline-phase}} describes the first registration stage of the protocol, and {{online-phase}} describes the second authentication stage of the protocol. {{configurations}} describes how to instantiate OPAQUE using different cryptographic dependencies and parameters.